tonglyu/CitiBike_Visualization/README.md

 ## Set-up
 - `proposal.svg`, `proposal.sozi.html`, `proposal.sozi.json` are used to generate sozi presentation
 - `proposal.pdf` is a pdf version manually exported from sozi presentation
+- Clone and multiple commit files on gitHub